 SAVING IT IN THE EDIT

 If you hear someone on set saying "we'll save it in the edit" run a mile!
-Or at least, that's what we're told to think.
+Or at least, that's what we're told to think, right?
 But there is a lot you can do if you keep it for the edit room, especially if you're working with a low-budget

-Obviously, you'd love to have that budget so that you've got time to get what you want on set.
+Obviously, you'd love to have a huge budget so that you've got all the time in the world to get what you want whilst on set.
 Film school, classes, books, podcasts, they all tell us that the phrase "save it in the edit" is a bad thing.
-I think this is because it breeds bad habits.
+Like, really bad!
+I think fundamentally this is because it breeds bad habits.
 Short cuts.
 Laziness.
+A willingness to do one take and move on.
 But I'm suspicious of short cuts, and I'm certainly not lazy.
-But... and this is a big but, there is a lot you can do to save your footage in the edit.
+But, and this is a big but, there is in fact a lot you can do to save your footage and film in the edit.
 The obvious reason you didn't get what you wanted and/or needed whilst on set is probably going to be because of a restricting budget.
-Therefore schedule will be tight and somewhat stressed, especially if you've given yourself too much to do and think about (if you're anything like me!), which means no one is keeping an eye on what needs to be, and if it can be, done.
-Therefore, disaster is bound for your project.
+Schedule is tight and somewhat stressed, especially if you've given yourself too much to do and think about (if you're anything like me!), which means no one is keeping an eye on what needs to be, and if it can be, done.
+Disaster is bound for your project.
 Watch out!
-It could be something out of focus, a shot missed, poor audio, bad performance, odd direction, or a poorly crafted scene.
+It could be a shot out of focus, a shot missed, poor audio, bad performance, odd direction, or a poorly crafted scene.
 Often for me, it's that two shots won't cut together - not that they won't, but they shouldn't.
-Why that happens could be for a number of reasons, but once you're in the edit room and you can no longer shoot pick ups, then what do you do?
+Why that happens could be for a number of reasons, but once you're in the edit room and you can no longer shoot pick ups, what do you do?
 This is where a good editor earns their salary.
 Anyone can chop shots together, but if you can get yourself out of a sticky situation, then you'll be worth your weight.
 If you're a director, you need to find yourself an editor like this, and if you're an editor who prides themselves on problem solving, feel free to get in touch!
 Because that's what post-production typically is for me.
 Problem solving.
 99% of the time you're going to have footage that is different to what you imagined and it doesn't work for some reason.
 But you've got no choice but to figure it out and save it in the edit.

 Cut the problem